kklvyyhadr/FUSAR-GPT/README.md

 ## 📚 Citation

-If you find FUSAR-GPT useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing the following:

 ```bibtex